Understanding Behaviorism: A Guide For Corporate Learning

 Background on Behaviorism Theory

-Behaviorism is a psychological theory that emerged in the early 20th century, primarily associated with the work of B.F.
+Behaviorism is a psychological theory that emerged in the early 20th century.
+It is primarily associated with the work of B.F.
 Skinner and John B. Watson.

 It focuses on observable behaviors and disregards internal mental processes, emphasizing the role of the environment in shaping behavior.

-Behaviorists believe that behavior is a result of conditioning, where individuals learn through the association of stimuli and responses.
+Behaviorists believe behavior results from conditioning, where individuals learn through associating stimuli and responses.

 Rationale for Behaviorism in Corporate Learning